PaulHung1005/Project_adlink/README.md

 git checkout <branch-name>
 ```

-To clone and initialize additional project repositories, ampere tools and binaries required for the build,
+To clone and initialize additional project repositories, ampere tools and binaries required for the build

 ```
 . setup_git.sh
 ```

-To install and configure the necessary tools and dependencies for the build environment,
+To install and configure the necessary tools and dependencies for the build environment

 ```
 . setup_tools.sh